hakanolgun/notes-from-books/Software/react_native_optimization.md

 - **Codegen** - A code generation tool that makes JS a source of truth by automating the compatibility between the JS and native sides.
 It allows for writing statically typed JS (called JS Spec) which is then used to generate the interface files needed by Fabric native components and TurboMod- ules.
 Spec consists of a set of types written in TypeScript or Flow that defines all the APIs provided by the native module.
 Codegen ensures type-safety as well as compile-time type safety, which means smaller code and faster execution as both realms can trust each other around validating the data every time.
 To find out more about it, refer to the docs.

 - **JSI** - JSI is the foundation of the New Architecture, a C++ API for interacting with any JS engine.
 In contrast to the bridge which was asynchronous, JSI is synchronous which allows for invoking native functions faster.
 It lets JavaScript to hold references to C++ host objects and invoke methods directly on them.
-This removes the major overhead of asyn- chronous communication between JS and native by serializing objects using the bridge.
+This removes the major overhead of asynchronous communication between JS and native by serializing objects using the bridge.

 ## PART 3
 ### 1 - Run tests for key pieces of your app